acsxx/password-generator/PRD.md

   - `Card`, `CardHeader`, `CardTitle`, `CardContent` for main container and settings panel - Clean separation of concerns
   - `Slider` for length control - Precise value selection with visual feedback
   - `Checkbox` for all toggles (char types, exclude similar, require each) - Clear on/off states
-  - `Button` for copy action - Primary variant with accent color
+  - `Button` for copy action and theme toggle - Primary variant with accent color, icon variant for theme
   - `Progress` for strength bar - Visual representation of entropy
   - `Label` for all form controls - Accessibility and clear associations
   - Toast from `sonner` for copy confirmations - Non-intrusive feedback